Promoting a Positive Employment Culture (PPEC)

 Supporting people with severe mental illness and psychosis into employment

-Help shape better employment support
+Help shape better employment support to people with severe mental illness

 About the Project

-The Promoting a Positive Employment Culture (PPEC) project is a £300,000 South London and Maudsley Charity funded initiative.
+The Promoting a Positive Employment Culture project is a £300,000 South London and Maudsley Charity funded initiative.
 It aims to strengthen referral pathways into employment services and build a culture that supports employment across the Trust.

 Project Goals